OhFrancy/JaOS/README.md

 ## Contributing

 Contributions is really important for this project, and learning purposes, it helps both you and me!

 Any contribution you make is **really appreciated**.

 If you think you have something to add to the project, that would make it better, fork the repo and make a pull request.

-Remember to give the repository a star, as it'd help to involve and interest more people towards the project!
+Remember to give the repository a **star**, as it'd help to involve and interest more people towards the project!

 How to contribute with git: (if you are still not sure, search for a tutorial online, there are a lot!)

 0. Fork the Project
 1. Create your branch (`git checkout -b AmazingFeature`)
-2. Commit your changes (`git commit -m 'Add AmazingFeature, ...'`)
+2. Commit your changes (`git commit -m 'Add AmazingFeature, ...(add more info)'`)
-3. Push to the branch (`git push origin feature/AmazingFeature`)
+3. Push to the branch (`git push origin AmazingFeature`)
 4. Open a pull request

 After this, your PR will be checked: if found with no conflicts and a useful request, it will be merged to the project.